Crutchfield Customer Review (What's this?)

 The manufacturer’s warranty always applies.See more details

 If you want the best wireless performance from your Sonos music system, check out the Sonos BOOST.
-Like the BRIDGE, the BOOST is a compact device that connects to your network router and creates a dedicated wireless network for Sonos.
+It's a compact device that connects to your network router and creates a dedicated wireless network for Sonos.
 It offers more stable, reliable performance than using your existing Wi-Fi® network for music streaming.
 By creating its own network, The BOOST allows you to stream music wirelessly without disrupting traffic on your Wi-Fi network.
 It's a great solution if your Wi-Fi network suffers from limited range or is easily bogged down by multiple wireless devices.

 The BOOST offers twice the wireless range of the BRIDGE, so you can extend your Sonos system into more rooms.
 It's a great way to ensure you can enjoy music throughout your home, for a robust whole-home music system.